 How to Make Chicken and Vegetables in a Skillet

 Mastering the cooking technique – aka cooking everything in one skillet – of this recipe opens doors to endless variations.
 It allows for easy substitutions or additions of proteins and veggies to suit every palate, making it a staple cooking method to have in your repertoire.

 - Prep the Chicken.
 Cut the chicken into 1-inch pieces and season with salt and pepper.
 In a small bowl, blend the garlic powder, onion powder, thyme, rosemary, paprika, and chili powder.
 Take half of this seasoning mixture, and sprinkle it over the chicken.
 Add half a tablespoon of olive oil to the chicken,and toss it to coat evenly.

 - Cook the Chicken.
 Heat 1 tablespoon of olive oil in a large 12-inch skillet set over medium-high heat.
-Add the chicken pieces to the hot oil, and cook for 6 to 8 minutes, or until browned on all sides cooked through.
+Add the chicken pieces to the hot oil, and cook for 6 to 8 minutes or until browned on all sides and cooked through.
 Remove the chicken from the skillet and set aside.
-Be sure to keep it covered.

 - Cook the Vegetables.
 Return the skillet to the heat, and pour in the remaining olive oil.
 Add the onion to the skillet and cook for 2 minutes.
 Then stir in your broccoli, zucchini, and peppers.
-If things seem a bit dry, add more oil to the skillet.
-Season the veggies with the remaining seasoning mixture, plus salt and pepper, and continue to cook for 4 to 6 minutes, or until vegetables are crisp tender.
-Stir occasionally while cooking.
+Season the veggies with the remaining seasoning mixture and continue to cook for 5 minutes or until the vegetables are crisp-tender.

 - Enjoy!
 Remove the skillet from the heat, and garnish with parsley, if using.
 Serve.